sowmya-146/canary-token-system/README.md

 ## 📊 What is Canary Token System?

-**Canary Token System** is a **production-ready deception technology** platform for SOC (Security Operations Center) and Blue Team operations.
+**Canary Token System** is a **deception technology** platform for SOC (Security Operations Center) and Blue Team operations.
 It creates fake tracking URLs (canary tokens) that act as digital tripwires - when attackers or unauthorized users access these URLs, you receive **instant Telegram alerts** with detailed attacker intelligence.

 ### Why Use Canary Tokens?